Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities

 In year one, local authorities will receive £10,500 per person for Ukrainians who arrived in the UK before 1 January 2023 and £5,900 per person for those arriving from 1 January 2023.
 Tariff funding applies to all arrivals under the Homes for Ukraine scheme, including arrivals under the Super Sponsor Scheme.

-The UK Government states that this funding is to be un-ring-fenced, with a number of conditions attached, and will match the tariff offered under the first year of the Afghan Citizens Resettlement Scheme (ACRS) and Afghan Relocations and Assistance Policy (ARAP).
+The UK Government state that this funding will match the tariff offered under the first year of the Afghan Citizens Resettlement Scheme (ACRS) and Afghan Relocations and Assistance Policy (ARAP).

 This funding package should support: